 COMMENTING ON OFFICIAL PAGES

-Fake accounts will reply to fans in comments on the Boys’ verified accounts (or Facebook page) asking to message them.
+Fake accounts will reply to fans in comments on the Boys’ verified accounts (or Facebook page) asking to message them or they will post links for telegram or Whatsapp.
 As stated above if it does not have a check mark by their name it’s 100% not them.

 They like comments on the Boys verified accounts and pages.
 Sometimes the Boys’ themselves will like comments made by fans so you have to make sure it’s them.
 On Facebook it does not show the verified blue check mark in notifications.
 You can click on the profile image in your notification and it should take you to the profile.
 From there you’ll see if the account is verified.